 Indeed, legendary violin pedagogue Ivan Galamian once said that when it comes to performance practice, we tend to do too little, too late.
 I think the results of this study support this sentiment, suggesting that when we wait too long to add performance pressure to our practice, we actually become more vulnerable to the effects of stress and pressure when we ultimately do get in front of an audience.

-So it probably wouldn’t be such a bad thing to integrate more tiny doses of performance-like repetitions into practice from Day 1, even if it’s just a 15-second recording of a random challenging passage we worked on that day.
+So it probably wouldn’t be such a bad thing to integrate more tiny doses of performance-like repetitions into practice from Day 1, even if it’s just a 15-second recording of a random challenging passage you worked on that day.

-While they did experience a slight drop in performance from practice to performance, it was significantly less than that of the participants in the control group who did no pressure training at all2.
+Beacuse while they did experience a slight drop in performance from practice to performance, it was significantly less than that of the participants in the control group who did no pressure training at all2.

 Yes, but…